lqhuang/flight-rules/docker.md

 Way 2: just install the `rng-tools` and run command `sudo rngd -r /dev/urandom`

-## docker: Access docker container from host using containers name
+## Access docker container from host using containers name

 method 1: use `dns-proxy-server`